RULE NO. 13: Instant Replay

 - Whether an 8-second backcourt violation occurred before the ball entered the frontcourt.

-- The team with possession of the ball when the horn or whistle sounds will retain possession on the sideline at the nearest spot.
+NOTE: If time is added to the game clock:- The team with possession of the ball when the horn or whistle sounds will retain possession on the sideline at the nearest spot.

 - If the horn or whistle sounds while a successful field goal is in flight, the opposing team will inbound on the baseline as after any successful field goal.